-Should a student leave KSU/CCS program for any reason, he/she must work with the Kent State One Stop service to withdraw from classes.
+Should a student leave KSU/CCS program for any reason, they must work with the Kent State One Stop service to withdraw from classes.
 At the time that the student is withdrawn from all classes, the university decides if there is any refund of tuition and dorm fees.
-However, the CCS program fee of \$2000 for that semester is non-refundable.
+However, the CCS program and support fee for that semester are non-refundable.